AndyB-WHG/westhoughton-boxing-club/README.md

 ### Content
 - Coding for the re-styled radio buttons within the booking form on the Contact Page was copied and adapted from Markheath.net (https://markheath.net/post/customize-radio-button-css).
+- Narrative for the 'Pads Card' within the 'Gym' page came from the Decathlon website "https://play.decathlon.co.uk/articles/why-and-how-to-use-pads".

 ### Media
 - The photos used in this site were obtained from Unsplash.com and Pexels.com.